-The second most important and fundamental part is to learn the tools that will do the job i.e. UI-UX design.
+The second most important and fundamental part is to learn the tools that will do the job, i.e., UI-UX design.

-The main aim here is to not think that just because you cannot afford a fancy school means you cannot learn to design the user experience.
+The main aim here is not to think that just because you cannot afford a fancy school means you cannot learn to design the user experience.
 It is not true.

 Once you learn basic skills from the tutorials provided, you can then begin to expand on these skills by experimenting on different projects or perhaps creating something which is totally your own – maybe something like a better outlook of an app you already use; a website design trend that you find dandy; or a visual grid that you find interesting and engagement for an audience.

 You can choose from a plethora of available options.
 But the aim here is to learn this software listed below since they are the industrial standard and will help you once you have established a solid base of visual design, which you can take in any direction.